 All good solid saving money advice, but meh, a little boring if you’ve been doing all of them for a long time already.
 This is where finding unique ways to save money can help.

 Saving money is saving money, but finding more interesting, fun ways to achieve your savings goals will help you to achieve them faster without being bored out of your mind!

-Being inventive in how you save money also cuts the risk of boredom making you give up on your savings goals and start spending.
+Being inventive and having fun saving money also cuts the risk of boredom making you give up on your savings goals and start spending.

 Why you need to get creative in how you save money

 Boredom makes us do things to liven our lives up a bit.
 Get bored with how you save money and you run the risk of spending more and using your credit card just to add a little interest into your finances.

 There’s nothing like a large credit card bill to make you sit up and notice what is going on with your money.

 But it’s a much better idea to not overspend and instead enjoy the process of saving money every month.

 Savings trackers can help, anything visual makes an impact on how we see our progress.

 If you are starting a 52 week money challenge then head over to that post as there are 10 printable trackers you can download as a visual reminder of your progress.

-Finding different ways to save money helps you to squeeze a few extra dollars out of your budget.
+Finding different and unique ways to save money helps you to squeeze a few extra dollars out of your budget.
 Of course you do need to create a budget first!

 The more creative you are with how you save money the more likely you are to not only achieve your savings goals but smash right through them.